-Heat a little water or broth in a medium sauce pan on medium high heat, and saute the shallots until well browned and caramelized, about 5 minutes.
+Heat a little water or broth in a large skillet on medium high, and saute the shallots, garlic and sliced mushrooms until well browned and caramelized, about 8-10 minutes.
 Add more broth or water a little at a time as needed to keep things from sticking.
-Reduce the heat to medium, add garlic, and saute 2 more minutes.

-While the gravy is reducing, remove the porcini mushrooms from the bowl, reserving the liquid.
-Give them a gentler squeeze to release excess liquid.
+While the mushrooms are sauteeing, remove the porcini mushrooms from the bowl, reserving the liquid.
+Give them a gentle squeeze to release excess liquid.
 Chop the porcinis into a small dice and set aside.

 The miso paste acts as a healthy salt and thickener in this recipe.
 If you're allergic to soy, you may be able to find chickpea, brown rice or another type of miso.

-To thicken your gravy, if you don’t want to add flour, simply reduce the gravy longer until it reaches the desired consistency.
+To thicken your sauce, if you don’t want to add flour, simply reduce the sauce longer until it reaches the desired consistency.

 Cooking with wine is completely optional, but it lends a rich, acidic note to sauces that frankly takes them to the next level.
 In this recipe, I like to add some wine at the very end of cooking to enhance the wine flavor, but you can simply add it with the rest of the wine earlier in the recipe if you prefer.